 We strive to seek innovative ways to provide excellent service and promote public safety in an era of limited government resources.
 We are proud of the high quality of law enforcement services that we provide to Brunswick County and it’s citizens.

 Located on the Southeastern coast of North Carolina, Brunswick County borders the Atlantic Ocean and stretches from the South Carolina state line to the Cape Fear river encompassing nearly 1,050 square miles.
 As of the 2010 census, the population of Brunswick County was 107,992, making it the 37th fasts growing county in the nation.

 Brunswick County was formed in 1764 from parts of Bladen County and New Hanover County.
 It was named for the colonial port of Brunswick Town (now in ruins) which was itself named for Duchy of Brunswick-Luneburg; at the time, held by the British kings of the House of Hanover.

 The Sheriff’s Office is the chief law enforcement agency in Brunswick County.
 We provide general law enforcement, detention, communications, court and animal protective services for the citizens of Brunswick County.
 Additionally, we provide specialized regional services to the entire county, including the incorporated cities and the unincorporated areas of the county.

 Sheriff John W. Ingram, V, who was elected by the residents of Brunswick County, is the chief executive of the Brunswick County Sheriff’s Office.
-He manages the Sheriff’s Office which includes two substations in Leland and Calabash, the Detention Center, the Communications Center, Animal Services Center and an array of support operations necessary to provide full law enforcement coverage for Brunswick County.
+He manages the Sheriff’s Office which includes a substation in Calabash, the Detention Center, the Communications Center, Animal Services Center and an array of support operations necessary to provide full law enforcement coverage for Brunswick County.

 The Brunswick County Sheriff’s Office provides a full range of law enforcement services including patrol, traffic and investigative services in the unincorporated (non-city) areas of Brunswick County.
 The North Carolina Highway Patrol has the primary jurisdiction for traffic services in unincorporated areas.